The Vortec engine family was plagued by problems with oil consumption and AFM, leading to GM developing the new EcoTec3 engine family in 2014.

 - Noisy shifting gears, or difficult to shift gears

 - 4WD light flashes on and off intermittently

 Fortunately, the repair here is as simple as replacing the transfer case sensor which is a rather inexpensive job.
 We recommend fixing this issue when it arises as continuing to drive can cause drivetrain issues if your car is frequently trying to switch in and out of 4WD while it’s moving.

-Engines that use direct injection, such as the EcoTec3, actually have two fuel pumps.
-A low-pressure fuel pump and a high-pressure fuel pump, or LPFP and HPFP.
+The 5.3 EcoTec3 has both a low-pressure fuel pump and a high-pressure fuel pump, or LPFP and HPFP.
 High-pressure fuel pumps are common failure points on virtually all direct injection engines.
-The HPFP is responsible for delivering the highly pressurized fuel to the fuel injectors.

 These high-pressure pumps are also extremely stressed due to the heat and pressure they operate under.
 Over time it is common for the internal components to wear out and cause the pump to fail.
 Likelihood of HPFP failure is increased on trucks that are tuned, driven aggressively, or have performance modifications.
 The more horsepower your truck makes, the more fuel it needs to feed the engine.
 Therefore, the harder the HPFP has to work to deliver that fuel.

 Fuel Pump Failure Symptoms